IAHispano/Applio-Website/README.md

 # Applio Websites (Monorepo)

-Welcome to the Applio websites official monorepo!
-This README outlines the rules and guidelines for contributing to the monorepo, which is managed using Turborepo.
-Please read through this document carefully to ensure a smooth and efficient development process.

-## General Rules

 1. **Monorepo Structure**
    - The monorepo contains multiple projects.
 Each project is located in its respective directory under the `apps` directory.